hoangvunguyenbk/CommonCpp_Idioms/README.md

 ```

 **constexpr if**
-the feature allows you to discard branches of an if statement at compile-time based on a constant expression condition.
+the feature allows you to discard branches of an if statement at compile-time based on MPL - Private Implementaa constant expression condition.

 ```cpp
 template <typename T>